rajsiddarth/Wells_Fargo_Analytics_Challenge/README.md

 # Wells Fargo Analytics Challenge

 For competition information please look at the link  https://www.mindsumo.com/contests/building-better.
+Download the report for detailed information on the analysis and recommendations along with plots.

 The code published is written for submission to Wells Fargo analytics challenge.The data given belongs to 4 major categories.